 Obviously lift kits make your truck look like high-performing machines, but there are other advantages to modifying the height of your truck.
 Suspension lift kits prevent excessive dive and body squat while braking or accelerating.
 For optimal performance, it’s best to pair your lift kit with suspension components like shock absorbers.

-The representatives at Off-Road Rim Financing are the experts when it comes to purchasing suspension and lift kits and wheels and tires online.
+The representatives at Off-Road Rim Financing are the experts when it comes to purchasing lease-to-own suspension and lift kits and wheels and tires online.
 If you have questions or need more information, feel free to contact us.
 When you’re ready to make an order, get your free quote and apply for financing!